 An amendment to Title III of the ICSA (22 U.S.C. § 1641b) authorized the Commission to consider claims against Bulgaria and Romania which arose after the first programs were authorized (see subsection A.3, above) but prior to the effective date of the claims settlement agreements with the governments of those countries.

 Pub.
-L. 90-421, approved July 24, 1968, 82 Stat.
-420 (22 U.S.C. § 1641b).
+L. No. 90-421, 82 Stat.
+420 (1968).
 The second Bulgarian and Romanian Claims Programs were completed on December 24, 1971, as required by the amendment.